marios-stam/extruder_handle/README.md

 # Extruder_Code
 Drone extrusion

-Currently some new bug in the code, there is something wrong with the serial communication part.
+~~Currently some new bug in the code, there is something wrong with the serial communication part.~~ Disregard the text in the email about a bug, it's fixed now.

 Documentation: